Updated to: 28 August 2019Download as PDF

 Accreditation of consultants

-The National Environmental Authority administrates a register of accredited environmental consultants.
+The National Environmental Authority administrates a register of accredited environmental consultants (RENCA).
 The National Environmental Authority grants authorization to any professional, business consultant, group of professionals, environmental units and non-governmental, national or foreign organizations, complying with the conditions laid down under the national environmental authority.
 Register lists of environmental consultants of the national environmental authority are available for public consultation in departmental governments, sectoral bodies and/or municipal governments.

 A request for registration is directed to the General Directorate of Environment and Climate Change.